Crime in Papua New Guinea: Human trafficking

-Human trafficking; the illegal trade of humans occurs extensively throughout Papua New Guinea, specifically in Port Moresby.
+The illegal trade of humans occurs extensively throughout Papua New Guinea, specifically in Port Moresby.
 Men, women and children are involved in sexual exploitation, forced prostitution, forced labour and domestic servitude as the most common forms.
-A 2018 study undertaken by the United Nations High Commissioner for Refugees (UNHCR), concluded that approximately 30% of sex trafficking victims in Papua New Guinea were under the age of 18.
+A 2018 study undertaken by the United Nations High Commissioner for Refugees (UNHCR) concluded that approximately 30% of sex trafficking victims in Papua New Guinea were under the age of 18.

 Due to the convenient location and relaxed legal structure of PNG, the country acts as an international and domestic source and terminal for human trafficking.
 Authorities in PNG have addressed the issue, however, significant measures have not yet been taken to prevent trafficking and exploitation of individuals.
 Though there are international minimum standards for the elimination of human trafficking, PNG's laws are not adequately restrictive and there has been no significant action taken against perpetrators.

 Corruption of government officials has aggravated the issue by their acceptance of bribes such as the provision of female trafficking victims in return for political favours.
 A lack of financial resources and personnel dedicated to resolving the complication has also contributed to low conviction rates, as well as a lack of identification and protection procedures.

 International Law Enforcement Advisor and Specialist Steve Harvey explained that reflective of the rest of the world, human trafficking in PNG is linked to “traditional social and cultural norms and practices”.
 Harvey also highlighted the importance of awareness of the topic and suggested ongoing education and training to increase knowledge of the public and the government.